lai2301/ICBC_appointment/README.md

 - [ ] Make it as a cron job
 - [ ] Notify via Telegram/Email
 - [ ] Dockerize
+- [ ] Maybe - Auto book appointment?
+Depends on if I can get the appointment after it's available.

+## FAQ
+Q: Why using k6?
+A: I jsut happen to use k6 to test some API at work.
+And I also want to try something the browser-based feature.
+No matter what, it's just a script.

 ## Authors
 - [@LiamCHAN](https://github.com/lai2301/ICBC_appointment)